oliverwilms/iris-user-manager/README.md

 ## Usage
 [Create a new user definition](https://iris-user-manager.demo.community.intersystems.com/csp/sys/sec/%25CSP.UI.Portal.User.zen?PID=) using the Online Demo.
 Enter a username.
 Copy from _SYSTEM which has %All role.
 Enter the full user name.
 Click the radio button to enter a new password.
 Click the Save button to save your new user.

+Go to [User Export](https://iris-user-manager.demo.community.intersystems.com/csp/user/usexport.csp) webpage.
+Check the box for users you want to export and click the Submit button.
+Copy / paste the xml into a file.

 ## Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.